Suzi Richer

 time.

-I balance my time between seeing clients, writing, the allotment and my kitchen in Kendal, Cumbria; as well as spending time outside foraging.
+I now balance my time between seeing clients, writing, events, the herb garden and my kitchen in Kendal, Cumbria.